How to Protest / Appeal an L&I Order or Vocational Determination

 • Legal advice is what lawyers do when they apply your facts to the law.

-• I recommend you consult with a lawyer about your case.
+• We recommend you consult with lawyers about your case.
 Do not miss your time deadlines.

 How to Access L&I Law